alexdseo/mint/modeling/README.md

 > This Python script includes the neural network architectures for the food category prediction model and nutrition prediction model.
 These models will be called in `models.py`.
 - `models.py`:
 > This Python script includes the functions to call the MINT and its comparisons used in our ablation study. `clustering.py` needs to be run prior to running this script.

-> 2 arguments required: 'nutrition density score', either RRR or RRR_m1. 'folds', from kf1 to kf5 that use want to test on.
+> 2 arguments required: 'nutrition density score', either RRR or RRR_m1. 'folds', from kf1 to kf5 that user want to test on.

 ![clustering example](https://github.com/alexdseo/mint/blob/main/figures/clustering.png)